Academic & Professional Qualification

 - Bachelor: Economics, University of Tokyo

-Wataru Miyamoto is an assistant professor in the HKU Business School.
+Wataru Miyamoto is an associate professor in the HKU Business School.
 He joined the University of Hong Kong in 2018.
 His research interests include empirical macroeconomics and international macroeconomics.
 He received his Ph.D. in Economics from Columbia University in 2014.

 Intermediate Macroeconomics (ECON2220B, C, D, 2019 Spring)